esyede/rakit/packages/docs/data/job.md

 php rakit job:run send-email
 ```

-This command will run a specific job based on name.
+This command will run the due jobs in the queue with that name.
 Useful for testing or manual execution.

 ### Return Value